davidsantiago/tinsel/README.md

 A transformer is a function of a Hiccup vector that returns another Hiccup vector that should replace it.
-Unlike selectors, transformers do have access to the template's arguments and run when the template is invoked to render output.
+Unlike selectors, transformers do have access to the template's arguments.
 Conceptually, transformers are easier to think about, since they just map a Hiccup vector to another Hiccup vector.
 They can be a little trickier to write, however, since they often have to copy a lot from the input vector in order to not clobber everything other than what they are interested in.
+And for another reason I'll get into in a moment.

 As a simple example, here is a possible transformer you could write to remove the children of an HTML node.